DrinkyBird/LiteSpree/README.txt

       Sets whether to show messages or not.
 Unfortunately, this also disables announcements, I'll change this eventually...

+  * litespree_message_time  (default 1.0)
+      Sets how long messages will be displayed for, in seconds.

   SERVER SIDE
   * litespree_multi_timeout  (default 120)
       Sets the multi-kill timeout, in tics.